vianasw/book-grid/readme.txt

 2. Run `npm install`
 3. Run `npm run build` to compile assets

 This plugin uses @wordpress/scripts for building.
-All source files (edit.js, save.js, style.scss, etc.) are available in the GitHub repository.
+All source files are in the `src/` directory of the GitHub repository.

 == Arbitrary section ==